 If you are self employed but purely work for others as a sub-contractor, your returns are usually simpler, but you can still offset many of your expenses to reduce your tax bill.
 We can pull together your records, and do your Self Assessment Return, filing it online for you as your agent.

-Whichever option you choose, we will explain what your figures mean, what you can do to improve profit and minimise the tax you pay, and even offer advice on how to grow and develop the business in the future.
+Whichever option you choose, we will explain what your figures mean, what you can do to improve profit and minimise the tax you pay, and offer advice on how to grow and develop the business in the future.
 We’ll even talk to the HMRC on your behalf!

 Our rates are shown on the What We Charge page.